upptime/status-page/README.md

 ### Issues

 We use the [upptime/upptime](https://github.com/upptime/upptime) repository for issues for all projects, including this one.
-If you found a bug or have a feature request, [open an issue](https://github.com/upptime/upptime/issues) in the Upptime repository and add the label "embed".
+If you found a bug or have a feature request, [open an issue](https://github.com/upptime/upptime/issues) in the Upptime repository and add the label "static-site".

 ## 💻 Usage